Mstir16/Mstir16/README.md

 ## I'm documenting my journey on
 ### ✨ Programming ✨

-- 🔭 I’m currently working on Paradax
+- 🔭 I’m currently working on Mstir's Utilities
 - 🌱 I’m currently learning Python
 - ⚡ Fun fact: I know JavaScript, and Lua
 - 💡 Hoping to learn as coding languages and have equal knowledge on them